AQUAL

-even though $a_m \neq a_M,$ and $\mu$ would therefore be constant, contrary to the MOND assumption that it is linear for small arguments.
+even though $a_m \neq a_M,$ and $\mu$ would therefore be constant, contrary to the MOND assumption that it is non-linear for small arguments.

 This problem can be rectified by deriving the force law from a Lagrangian, at the cost of possibly modifying the general form of the force law.
 Then conservation laws could then be derived from the Lagrangian by the usual means.